David X. Cohen

 David Samuel Cohen (born July 13, 1966), better known as David X. Cohen, is an American television writer.
-He began working on Beavis and Butt-Head, has written for The Simpsons, and served as the head writer, showrunner and executive producer of Futurama and a producer of Disenchantment.
+He wrote for The Simpsons, penning such notable episodes as "Lisa the Vegetarian" and "The Itchy & Scratchy & Poochie Show".
+He is credited with coining the word cromulent for the episode "Lisa the Iconoclast".
+He is best known for co-developing the animated television series Futurama with Simpsons creator Matt Groening.

 Early life

-Cohen was born in New York City as David S. Cohen.
+Cohen was born in New York City as David Samuel Cohen.
 He changed his middle initial around the time Futurama debuted due to Writers' Guild policies prohibiting more than one member from having the same name.
-Both of his parents were biologists, and growing up Cohen had always planned to be a scientist, though he also enjoyed writing and drawing cartoons.
+Both of his parents were biologists, and growing up Cohen had always planned to be a scientist, though he also enjoyed drawing cartoons and writing.
 Cohen is of Jewish background.

 Cohen graduated from Dwight Morrow High School in Englewood, New Jersey, where he wrote the humor column for the high school paper and was a member of the school's state champion mathematics team.
 Cohen graduated from Harvard University with a B.A. in physics, and the University of California, Berkeley, with a M.S. in computer science.
 At Harvard, he wrote for and served as President of the Harvard Lampoon.

-In high school Cohen wrote in MOS 6502 assembly language, an Apple II compiler, and computer game, and unsuccessfully tried to publish the latter through Broderbund.
+In high school, Cohen wrote an Apple II compiler and video game in MOS 6502 assembly language, and unsuccessfully tried to publish the latter through Broderbund.
 His most notable academic publication concerned the theoretical computer science problem of pancake sorting.